kimjaeyoonn/AI_Healthcare_Project/README.md

 Health Samples Repository
 ======================

-!!Forked from android/health-samples and referenced health-services/Exercise Sample
+This repository referenced the contents below from android/health-samples.

-This repository contains a set of individual Android Studio projects to help you get started writing Health-related apps on Android and Wear OS.
+health-samples contains a set of individual Android Studio projects to help you get started writing Health-related apps on Android and Wear OS.

 The repository is structured by API.
 Read below for a description of each